Accessing Licensed Child Care Services

 Faculty and Staff

-The Office of the Provost may have funds available for newly hired, tenured-track faculty to pay for childcare.
+The Office of the Provost or The Center for Teaching and Faculty Development may have funds available for newly hired, tenured-track faculty to pay for childcare.
 Check their office for more information.

 The Department of Transitional Assistance provides vouchers to pay for child care to those families already receiving funds from the department.

 Tuition Assistance is available through Amherst's Community Development Department to income eligible Amherst families in need of day care services.
 Other cities and towns in the local area may also provide tuition assistance for day care.
-For comprehensive information and referral in this area parents should access New England Farm Worker's Council, the largest child care resource and referral/voucher child care program in Western Massachusetts.
+For comprehensive information and referral in this area parents should access New England Farm Worker's Council, the local child care resource and referral/voucher child care program that distributes vouchers for families in Western Massachusetts.

 Child Care Tuition Assistance is available to military families.
-All income levels and ranks are eligible.
+Active duty members, Department of Defense civilian employees or contractors, and reservists on active duty at all income levels and ranks are eligible.
 Guardians are also eligible.

 U.S. Coast Guard Child Care Subsidy Program is available specifically for Coast Guard families in need of financial assistance for child care.